 *There is a very good reason for my technical issues on this blog.
 Stay tuned and you will see why! 😘

 Juicy, plump, smoky charred slices of peaches, pops of sweet, sour raspberries, pungent shallots, fresh mint and aromatic basil tossed with peppery arugula and topped off with creamy, rich burrata, crunchy almonds and salty, meaty prosciutto.

 Gah.
-SO SO GOOD.
+This salad is SO SO GOOD.
 Like, slap yo’ mama good.
 But, minus all the violence. (<– Anyone else confused by that saying??)

 But, it doesn’t stop there.